KDitsa/Real-Time-Vehicle-Monitor/README.md

 # Build and launch all services
 docker-compose up --build
 ```
-Once initialized:
+Once the system is initialized:
-- Kafka producers begin simulating and publishing vehicle telemetry data.
+- Kafka producers start simulating and publishing real-time vehicle telemetry data to a Kafka topic.
-- The consumer ingests this data and stores it in Apache Cassandra.
+- The Kafka consumer subscribes to the topic, processes the incoming data, and stores it in Apache Cassandra.
-- Prometheus starts scraping metrics from exporters and Java applications via the Java Agent.
+- Prometheus begins scraping system and JVM-level metrics from the configured exporters and Java applications using the Prometheus Java Agent.

-> Note: The initial startup may take 1–2 minutes while services pass their health checks and dependencies initialize.
+> ⏳ Note: The initial startup may take 1–2 minutes while services pass their health checks and dependencies initialize.

 ---